wp-plugins/related-youtube-videos/readme.txt

 == Changelog ==

 = 1.6.3 =
+* You can now also choose postCategories as relation.
+* You can now combine tite, tags, and/or categories by adding filters "+postTags", "+postCategories", and/or "+postTitle".

+= 1.6.3 =
 * New shortcode/widget parameter: viewRelated="no" or viewRelated="false" will **not** show more related videos at the end of a clip.

 = 1.6.1 =